mozilla/releasewarrior/how-tos/merge-day.md

 chmod 600 ffxbld_rsa
 ./beta2release_l10n.sh # Can be rerun.
 Cloned locales are skipped.
 If a locale failed pushing, delete the repo.
 ```
-1. not sure if we need to run l10n-bumper on m-r

 ### It's done!